Hannah Dineen

-In 1970 she featured on the club Team that won the year's junior provincial honours and retained her place for the subsequent four in a row and two more subsequent finals over the following eight years before retiring in 1978.
-Cotter's latest officially recognised appearance was in the 1977-78 final.
+At college level, she represented University College Cork (UCC) in their 1965 Ashbourne Cup win and played again for UCC in the unsuccessful Ashbourne Cup final of 1966.
+In 1970, she featured on the Cork team that won the All Ireland after 41 years and retained her place for the subsequent four in a row and two more finals over the following eight years before retiring in 1978.
+Her last appearance was in the 1977-78 National Camogie League final.